voschezang/coding-handbook/labour/terminology.md

 **Narrative**
+Communal understanding.

 Convey the feeling of an ideal state.
-E.g.*"1000 songs in your pocket"* This is independent of the required input effort.
+E.g.*"1000 songs in your pocket"*

+- This is independent of the required input effort.

+**Narrative collapse**

+When stories stop [linking](https://en.wikipedia.org/wiki/Hyperreality) to reality.

+- E.g. news programs that debate opinions, rather than covering reality.
+News seems to lack consequences, similar to episodes from a sitcom.

 **Persona**
 The main character.
 A model (or proxy) of the target market or audience.
 E.g. a typical user with a certain background.